BIATeam/BIADocs/docs/Package/PACKAGING.md

 - Launch **...\BIADemo\Tools\DotNet-BIADemo-BIATemplate.ps1**
 - Compile the solution BIATemplate, Test and verify the absence of warning.

-## Prepare BIACompany Files and relase BIATemplate:
+## Prepare BIACompany Files and release BIATemplate:
 - Copy the last version folder in   **..\CompanyFiles** to **..\CompanyFiles\VX.Y.Z**
 - Launch **...\BIADemo\Tools\DeliverBIATemplateAndCompanyFileVersion.ps1**
 - Verirfy that you have the json files in **..\CompanyFiles\VX.Y.Z\DotNet\TheBIADevCompany.BIATemplate.Presentation.Api**